-Thank you for a taking the time to visit our website to review our new DO (Development Ordinance).
-The Town has a vision that began with the rewrite of the Comprehensive Land Use Plan, followed-up by the creation of three small area plans and finally the last piece of this puzzle is the DO, or rules that will be used to implement plans.
-If you have any questions please contact Lynne Hair, Planning and Zoning Administrator at 704-821-0315 or email@example.com.
+The Town has a vision that began with the rewrite of the Comprehensive Land Use Plan, followed-up by the creation of three small area plans and finally, the Unified Development Ordinance (UDO), or rules that will be used to implement plans.
+If you have any questions please contact Matthew West, Planning Technician at 704-821-0310 or firstname.lastname@example.org.

 Small Area Plans